ultralytics/yolov5/utils/loggers/comet/README.md

 ## Hyperparameter Search with the Comet Optimizer

-YOLOv5 is also integrated with Comet's Optimizer, making is simple to visualie hyperparameter sweeps in the Comet UI.
+YOLOv5 is also integrated with Comet's Optimizer, making is simple to visualize hyperparameter sweeps in the Comet UI.

 ### Configuring an Optimizer Sweep